 In May 1986, serious internal contradictions relating to the strategy and tactics of the struggle and the internal structure of the organization cropped up within the EPRLF.
 As most of its politbureau members were based in Tamil Nadu, Douglas Devananda undertook a sea voyage to Tamil Nadu to sort out the problems.
 His first sea voyage on July 7th of 1986 ended up in a tragedy, which resulted in the death of seven of the nineteen-member entourage of Douglas Devananda.
 He lost his loyal comrades Imama, Ashok, Edward, Chenpagam, Sukirthan, Gnanam and Nagarajah to the Indian Ocean.
 Though Douglas Devananda arrived safely on the second sea voyage, the internal contradictions could not be resolved.
 Consequently, Douglas Devananda and his loyalists parted company from the others, and laid claim as the real EPRLF.
 The two factions were however dubbed as the EPRLF (D – Douglas Devananda) and the EPRLF (R- Ranjan alias Naba).

-In October 1986, EPRLF (R) conspired and framed charges against Devananda for an incident in Choolaimedu in Chennai and had him arrested.
-He was however released on bail.
+In October 1986, Devananda was unjustly arrested and charged in the Choolaimedu incident in which an Indian national was killed.
+Though he was released on bail and is cooperating with the trial, interested parties made sure that the case is still dragging on for many years despite the fact that the Police FIR states that Devananda was not present when the incident happened.
 Following this incident, cleavage between the two factions of the EPRLF became permanent.
 In May 1987, EPRLF (D) under the leadership of Douglas Devananda, together with Paranthan Rajan who led a breakaway group of the People’s Liberation Organization of Tamil Eelam (PLOTE) formed the Eelam National Democratic Liberation Front (ENDLF) in Tamil Nadu.
 However, this arrangement did not last long.
 Thereafter, EPRLF (D) transformed itself into the Eelam People’s Democratic Party (EPDP).

 Following the Indo Sri Lanka Agreement of July 1987, the EPDP also decided to give up the armed struggle and join the democratic political mainstream in Sri Lanka.
 The earlier upbringing of Devananda by Kathiravelu and Nithyananda made it easy for him to decide to eschew the path of militancy and to work for the rights of the Tamil-speaking people with the cooperation of the progressive forces in the south of Sri Lanka.
 Douglas Devananda decided to enter the democratic mainstream as Kathiravelu Nithyananda Douglas Devananda.